 In a similar vein, this next one is drawn from a photo of Iggy Pop (I love Iggy Pop!).
 Again, I wasn’t planning on using it for anything, just an exercise.
 I had to stop because the level of detail was making my eyes freak out.
 I’ll need new glasses before I attempt something like this again!

-And one last one for (and of) Raven.
+And one last one I drew for (and of) Mimi.
 I did it when she was around 18 months old and at the peak of her cat obsession.
-It looks better in person – the light was terrible.
-I need to make the colour a bit more intense, but otherwise it’s more or less finished.
+I wasn’t happy with it so abandoned it almost finished.
+I should really just hang it up.
+I’m sure the girls would like it!